Adaptable. Scalable. Innovative. Flexible… AS IF: the blog

 • Discounted trial projects: Not convinced myself.
 You need to be hanging out with people that know how to be professional in business, after all you have to represent them.
 If they come across as timid amateurs to you then that’s how thy are going to come across to press.

-Doing it for free
+Forgetting freelance pricing and doing it for free

 Share